 Brachial plexus injuries can occur in neonates following birth trauma [Erb’s paralysis and Klumpke’s paralysis], compression of brachial plexus by surrounding structures [thoracic outlet syndrome] and due to inflammation of the nerve [Turner parsonage syndrome or brachial neuritis] and direct or indirect injury by trauma [called traumatic brachial plexus injury].

-Traumatic brachial plexus is most common type in adults.
+Traumatic brachial plexus is the most common type in adults.

 Neonatal Brachial Plexus Injury